xastrobyte/Omega-Psi/category/commands.md

   * `github ` - Sends you the Github link for the source code.

   * `replit | repl.it | repl ` - Sends you the Repl.it link for the bot.

+  * `uptime ` - Sends a link to see the uptime of Omega Psi.

   * `sendBug | bug | error | feedback <messageType> <message>` - Allows you to send any feedback, bugs, or errors directly to all developers of Omega Psi.
     * Accepted Parameters for `messageType`